alumina-lang/alumina/MISSING.md

 - An actual CLI interafce for the compiler so it can compile more than one hardcoded file.
 - For loop
-- Macros
 - Equality comparison for slices (should be fixed, memcmp is not appropriate everywhere)
 - Whole const_eval thing
-- Global variables (+ static initialization)
 - Consts
-- Tree-sitter ERROR nodes.
-Currently a lot of syntactically invalid code is accepted if it is in nodes that parse tree visitors don't care about.
 - Force inlining in IR (especially for slice coercions - function call is an overkill)
     - Is this needed or let C compiler do it?
     - It's needed for stuff like `alloca`